 Nonfiction faves: Anthony Lane, of The New Yorker.
 Judith Thurman, also of The New Yorker, and her many biographies, which are to die for if you like to get buried in a book like me.
 John McPhee.
 Isak Dinesen.
 And, of course, Orwell, again.
 Joan Didion.

-Feature photo is the Museo Primo Conti in Fiesole.
-We took the kids there for an art workshop three years ago.
+Feature photo is from the Museo Primo Conti in Fiesole.
+We took the kids there for an art workshop in 2017.
 It was amazing.
 Go, if you can.